-The Madhya Pradesh food palate has a strong influence from the Mughal and Rajasthani cuisines.
+The Madhya Pradesh food palate has a strong influence on the Mughal and Rajasthani cuisines.
 Seekh Kebabs, Shammi Kebabs, Bhopali Gosht korma, Korma, and Keema are most known non-vegetarian dishes of the state.
-Daal Bafla, very similar to the Dal Bati of Rajasthan, Poha, Palak Puri served with Aloo Sabzi and Raita, and Chakki ki Shak are lip smacking recipes of Madhya Pradesh.
+Daal Bafla, very similar to the Dal Bati of Rajasthan, Poha, Palak Puri served with Aloo Sabzi and Raita, and Chakki ki Shak are lip-smacking recipes of Madhya Pradesh.

 ‘Bhutte Ka Kees‘ is a famous street food of the state.
 The list of favorite sweets offered in Madhya Pradesh is very long.
 Jalebi is the most popular dish of the state, followed by India’s pancakes Malpua, Imarti, Srikhand, Faluda, Lavang Lata, Kaju Katli, and Rabri.
 The famous Namkeens of Madhya Pradesh is the Dalmoth, Khatta Metha Chiwra, Khasta Kachori, and Phalhari Potato Chiwra.